mariberg/oak-bedrock-content-gen/README.md

 # Oak Bedrock Content Gen

-The idea of this project is to use material from Oak National Academy's open API to create revision content with the help of AI.
+The idea of this project is to use material from Oak National Academy's open API to create revision content by utilizing two Amazon Bedrock Nova models as described in the below diagram.

 The material contains exit quizzes for maths lessons based on UK curriculum.
-These exit quizzes containt questions and answers and most of the exercises contain also an image that the pupil can use to work through the question.
+These exit quizzes containt questions and answers and most of the exercises contain also an image that pupils can use to work through the question.
+The quizzes will be processed in two steps - Nova Lite model will first extract the questions, describe images and based on those details create a new similar question - answer pair and image description.
+Nova Canvas will then be used to create an image based on the description using the original image as a 'conditioning image'.

 ![quiz_creation](./images/quiz_creation.png)